josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 <a id="method-override"></a>
 ## HTTP method interceptors

-You may have HTTP requests that the in-memory web api can't handle properly.
+You may have HTTP requests that the in-memory web api cannot handle properly.

 You can override any HTTP method by implementing a method of that name in your `InMemoryDbService`.